Co-op Home Insurance coronavirus information

 Due to government advice around the coronavirus (COVID-19) outbreak we’re reducing our opening hours.
 This is to protect the safety of our colleagues but still remain available to our customers.

 Our new opening hours are 9am to 6pm from Monday to Friday, 9am to 4pm on Saturdays and 10am to 2pm on Sundays.

-Please only contact us if it’s absolutely necessary.
+So that we can support customers in difficulty, for all other calls please only contact us if it’s absolutely necessary.

 We apologise for any inconvenience and appreciate your help as we find the best ways to assist customers and colleagues in these unprecedented times.

 Payment and renewals

 I’m worried about how I will pay for my insurance, what options do I have?
 Will you still cover me if I miss a payment?

 Yes, we’re here to help.
 We understand that there may be a financial impact on our customers due to coronavirus.
 If you think you may be unable to maintain your regular policy payments, please contact us as soon as possible on 03457 46 46 46^.